RyanCube/ryancube.github.io/projects/capstone.md

 ---

 ## Initial Design Concept
 With the given constraints, a **Hook-Gate Controller with Magnets** was designed.
 This design concept aimed to eliminate the need for a crane lifting sling altogether.
 It would attach to the crane, and be lowered into the IC-18.
 The electromagnets would attract and raise the lifting lug to its "up" position.
-Then, the gate of the hook would be controlled remotely, securing the lifting lug in place.
+Then, the gate of the hook could be controlled remotely, securing the lifting lug in place.

 <div align="center">
   <img src="../images/tsagdsbfs.jpg" style="width:75%; height:auto;">